City Baths, Melbourne

-The City Baths, located at 420 Swanston Street, Melbourne, Victoria, Australia, opened in 1904 as public baths, with swimming pools and bathing facilities.
-Extensively renovated in the early 1980s, it is now considered one of Melbourne's most architecturally and historically significant buildings.
+The City Baths is an aquatic complex located at 420 Swanston Street, Melbourne, Victoria, Australia.
+Opened in 1904 as public baths, with swimming pools and bathing facilities and extensively renovated in the early 1980s, it is now considered one of Melbourne's most architecturally and historically significant buildings.

+The baths were added to the Victorian Heritage Register on 26 March 1980 in recognition of their architectural and historical significance; and, on an unknown date, were added to the now defunct Register of the National Estate.